-© Bergwaldprojekt e.V., www.bergwaldprojekt.de As in 2016, Optima has enabled the plantation of another 5000 trees also in 2017, supporting the reforestation and stabilization of more than a hectare of forest.
-Several endemic tree species were combined here to form a natural forest composition, with resilience to temperature extremes, droughts and vermin.
+5 Community Engagement Optima compensates all its Greenhouse Gas emissions by funding certified projects around the world.
+However, as a locally rooted company, Optima would like to contribute to an intact and valuable environment in our Bavarian home region.
+Therefore, in 2015 Optima decided to support the regional initiative "Bergwald-Projekt e.V.", which is working to re-naturalize and stabilize endangered forest areas in the Bavarian mountain regions, which were affected by climate change-related developments like storms, temperature changes and vermin damages.
+As in 2016 and 2017, Optima is supporting the Bergwaldprojekt also in 2018.
+The main targets of this association is to support reforestation and stabilization of ecosystems.
+In 2018, Optima contributed the financial resources to reforest more than three hectares of soil with mainly sessile oak.
 Since 2014, Optima is also supporting the Plant for the Planet Foundation on a yearly basis.
 This non-profit organization based in Bavaria tackles climate change by promoting reforestation and the planting of trees all over the world.
 The project was supported with 25.000 additional trees again which were planted in Campeche / Mexico by the donation of Optima.
 The goal of this projects is not only to reforest the region again, but also raising awareness concerning sustainable forest management and to strengthen the wood related job market (forest work, wood processing, etc.) within the region.
-In addition, the shareholder of Optima decided to support the Oxfam project in Burkina Faso for establishing a sustainable livelihood in December 2017.
-The donation covers the estimated own funds which Oxfam will spend in the project in 2018 and 2019.
-Further information:
+In addition, the shareholder of Optima decided to support the Oxfam project in Burkina Faso for establishing a sustainable livelihood in December 2017 for the estimated project expenses 2018 / 2019.
+The three core focus points of this project are the support of disadvantaged social classes as women or young generations, the adoption to new challenges caused by climate change and the maintenance of small agricultural companies which play a crucial role for the food supply for the local community.